 What Qualifications Do You Need to Start a Childcare Business?

 In order to become a registered childminder approved by Ofsted, you’ll firstly need to complete a professional childcare training course approved by your local council.
-These courses, such as our NCFE CACHE Level 3 Award in Preparing to Work in Home-based Childcare, will give you a great overview of age-appropriate learning and development, and will help you to implement the EYFS (early years foundation stage) framework with children as you plan activities, if you’ll be looking after children under the age of five.
+These courses, such as our NCFE CACHE Level 3 Award in Preparing to Work in Home-based Childcare, will give you a great overview of age-appropriate learning and development and will help you to implement the EYFS (early years foundation stage) framework with children as you plan activities if you’ll be looking after children under the age of five.

 How to Become a Registered Childminder – Everything You Need to Know

 In accordance with Ofsted guidelines, you’ll need to register as a childminder if you’re being paid to look after any children under the age of eight for more than two hours a day in a home setting.
-Even if you don’t fit into that criteria, however, you can still register, and there are certainly some benefits to doing so: you can apply for a childcare business grant to help with setting-up costs, your details will be listed online with Ofsted, you’ll get access to advice and professional development opportunities, and you’ll also be able to reassure parents that your home has officially been recognised as a safe childcare environment.
-In order to register, you’ll need to complete the qualifications we discussed above, and everyone in your home over the age of 16 will also need to pass an enhanced DBS check, which cost £40 each.
-After you’ve satisfied all the criteria above, you’ll need to fill in a form online, which takes around 12 weeks to be processed, as well as pay a £35 administration fee.
+Even if you don’t fit into that criteria, however, you can still register, and there are certainly some benefits to doing so: you can apply for a childcare business grant to help with setting up costs, your details will be listed online with Ofsted, you’ll get access to advice and professional development opportunities, and you’ll also be able to reassure parents that your home has officially been recognised as a safe childcare environment.
+In order to register, you’ll need to complete the qualifications we discussed above, and everyone in your home over the age of 16 will also need to pass an enhanced DBS check, which costs £40 each.
+After you’ve satisfied all the criteria above, you’ll need to fill in a form online, which takes around 12 weeks to be processed, and pay a £35 administration fee.
 You’ll also be asked which register you’d like to join:

-• The Early Years Register, which is for childminders taking care of children from birth to the age of five.
+- The Early Years Register, which is for childminders taking care of children from birth to the age of five.

-• The Childcare Register, which is for childminders taking care of children from the ages of five to eight.
+- The Childcare Register, which is for childminders taking care of children from the ages of five to eight.

-• The Voluntary Childcare Register, which childminders can choose to join if they’re taking care of children over the age of eight.
+- The Voluntary Childcare Register, which childminders can choose to join if they’re taking care of children over the age of eight.

 Childcare Business Planning Advice